vitordalbemcosta/Tea-payment/README.md

-// Weather app for TeaPayment ☕️💵 ☀️
+// Weather app for TeaPayment! ☕️💵